UARK-AICV/SolarFormerPlusPlus/README.md

 Inside the `scripts/` directory, you will find ready-to-use shell scripts for training, testing, demoing, and visualizing results for each obstruction type.

-> **Note**: Before running any script, be sure to update the `PathToSolarFormer` variable in the script to match your local directory structure.
+> **Note**: Before running any script, be sure to update the `PathToSolarFormer` variable in the script to match your local directory structure and download SolarPV dataset to include inside in SolarFormer++/mask2former.

 ## 🧪 Running with MMSegmentation